pjbartlein/REarthSysSci/md/pages.md

 - User: your DuckID user name (not your email address, e.g. `bartlein` as opposed to `bartlein@uoregon.edu`
 - Password: your DuckID password.

-Note that while the while the web pages will have URLs like `https://pages.uoregon.edu/DuckID/geog490project/` the server name is `sftp.uoregon.edu`
+Note that while the web pages will have URLs like `https://pages.uoregon.edu/DuckID/geog490project/` the server name is `sftp.uoregon.edu`

 To copy, for example, the "Example 5" multi-page website files to `pages.uoregon.edu`, where the various source files are in the folder `/Users/username/Projects/geog490project/`, start FileZilla, and :